Giselle: Music

 Adolphe Adam was a popular writer of ballet and opera music in early 19th-century France.
 He wrote with great speed and completed Giselle in about two months.
 The music was written in the smooth, song-like style of the day called cantilena.
 This style is well known to music lovers from Bellini's opera Norma and Donizetti's Lucia di Lammermoor.

 Adam used several leitmotifs in the ballet.
 This is a short musical phrase that is associated with a certain character, event, or idea.
-Adam's leitmotifs are heard several times throughout the ballet.
 There is a leitmotif associated with Giselle and another with Albrecht.
 Hilarion's motif marks his every entrance.
 It suggests the Fate theme in Beethoven's Fifth Symphony.

 Another leitmotif is associated with the "he loves me, he loves me not" flower test in act 1, which is heard again in the mad scene, and in act 2 when Giselle offers flowers to Albrecht.
 The Wilis have their own motif.
 It is heard in the overture, in act 1 when Berthe tells the story of the Wilis, and in the mad scene.
 It is heard again in act 2 when the Wilis make their first entrance.
 The hunting horn motif marks sudden surprises.
 This motif is heard when Albrecht is exposed as a nobleman.

 The music was completely original.
 A critic noted, however, that Adam had borrowed eight bars from a romance by a Miss Puget and three bars from the huntsman's chorus in Carl Maria von Weber's opera Euryanthe.